Harissa Roasted Cauliflower

 The harissa butter marinade adds a spicy and fragrant kick with caramelised brown butter vibes.

-• Harissa paste: It’s the key flavour of the marinade with its fragrant, spicy taste.
-If you can’t find harissa paste, you can make your own rose harissa paste from roasted bell peppers or try a harissa paste substitute instead.
+- Harissa paste: This North African red pepper paste is the key flavour of the marinade with its fragrant, spicy taste.
+If you can’t find harissa paste, you can make your own rose harissa paste from roasted bell peppers, or make quick and easy harissa from rehydrated chiles, or try a harissa paste substitute instead.

 Optional add-ins